arindal1/yolov5-onnx-object-recognition/CONTRIBUTIONS.md

 ### Make Changes

-Make your changes to the codebase.
+- Make your changes to the codebase.
 Ensure you follow the project's coding standards and guidelines.
+- If you're participating in Hacktober 2023, please follow Hacktober's PR Guidelines.

 ### Commit Changes